isomerpages/govtech-stp/_faq/1-main.md

 The approved applicant will have to submit pre-trip health and travel history declarations as well as declare his/her accommodation electronically via the SG Arrival Card, within three days prior to the date of arrival in Singapore.

-The sponsoring company or government agency should log onto the SafeTravel Pass portal one to two days before the traveller’s departure to submit the traveller’s negative COVID-19 test result and controlled itinerary in Singapore.
+The sponsoring company or government agency should log onto the SafeTravel Pass portal one to two days before the traveller’s departure to submit the traveller’s negative COVID-19 polymerase chain reaction (PCR) test result and controlled itinerary in Singapore.
 The traveller is required to produce a valid SafeTravel Pass, a negative COVID-19 polymerase chain reaction (PCR) test result, a return air ticket, and a valid visa (for visa-required passport holders) for pre-boarding checks at the airlines check-in counter and immigration counter.
 Otherwise, he/she may be refused boarding.

 #### 4. What is a SafeTravel Pass?